benphilip1991/del-api/README.md

 $ docker system prune
 ```

 _Please ensure that you have installed the docker engine and docker-compose before running the above._
-_Note that if you are making changes to the code, the app image will have to be built each time to run the latest updates._
+_Please note that if you are making changes to the code, the app image will have to be built each time to run the latest updates._
+_Similarly, the .example\_env file contains the DB\_HOST value set to the docker service name.
+Please update this value if you are not using Docker._

 ## Environment Variables
 The del-api service requires several environmental variables to define runtime settings as well as parameters for default service profiles.
 These can be exported to the bash environment OR stored in a `.env` file as key-value pairs such as: